prashik24/Shop-Card/README.md

  i will make sure .
-hellow everyone how are u  hello are u bro sab thik hai na how it is working here  how are  you baby hello eveyone how arre you position  sAb kaisa hai brooo.... yes yash better prashik humane  happy birthday to bro hello everyone bro how are you
+hellow everyone how are u  hello are u bro sab thik hai na how it is working here  how are  you baby kya haua bro tension kyu le rahe ho aap hello eveyone how arre you position  sAb kaisa hai brooo.... yes yash better prashik humane  happy birthday to bro hello everyone bro how are you